 Table of contents

-More than 2000 visitors attended the online conference to learn about, share and discuss the current state of sustainable innovation.
-So, now we’re asking how organizations are reacting to consumer-led climate activism?
-Which industries are lagging behind?
-And which industries are leading the charge with sustainable innovation?
+Visitors attend the TECHNIA PLM Innovation Forum to learn about, share, and discuss the current state of sustainable innovation.
+In recent years, we’ve discussed how organizations are reacting to consumer-led climate activism; which industries are lagging behind; and which industries are leading the charge with sustainable innovation.

-Global lockdown has provided a glimpse of what the world might look like without fossil fuels.
-With some analysts predicting the beginning of the end for oil, businesses are recognizing that climate change is a more significant priority than in previous years.
+The global lockdown in 2020 provided a glimpse of what the world might look like without fossil fuels, with some analysts predicting the beginning of the end for oil.
+Now, businesses are recognizing that climate change is a more significant priority than in previous years.

 Now, we’re looking at the current state of 5 key industries taking on the challenge of sustainable product development in 2020.